CrystalWatkins/gt-hw-bootstrap-portfolio/README.md

 ## Description

 This is a homework requirement for GT Full Stack Flex Program.
 This webpage was built using HTML, CSS, and Bootstrap that included an "About Me" page, "Portfolio" page, and a "Contact" page.
-It was set to look like the example webpages at multiple user interfaces at different screen sizes and is personalized to have my information.

 ## Table of Contents